gilacost/gilacost/ventures/STRAVA_SUMMARY.md

 #### Getting the activities

-By hitting the refresh token url beforehand we ensure that anytime we hit the activities url our `access_token` will be valid, making our stats gathering script idempotent.
+By hitting the refresh token url beforehand, we ensure that anytime we hit the activities url, our `access_token` will be valid; making our stats gathering script idempotent.
 Now we can get the activities like so:

 ```elixir